XeroxDev/ytmdesktop-ts-companion/README.md

 Just fork the repository and create PR's.

 > [!NOTE]
-> We're using [release-please](https://github.com/googleapis/release-please) to optimal release the plugin.
+> We're using [release-please](https://github.com/googleapis/release-please) to optimal release the library.
 > release-please is following the [conventionalcommits](https://www.conventionalcommits.org) specification.